tegonal/Lasius/docs/Statistics.md

 ![Organization statistics layout](images/Lasius_Stats_Org.png)

-1. Using a simple filter, the displayed statistics can be filtered.
+1. Display statistics can be filtered.
 2. Total time bookings
 3. Timeline of time bookings, grouped by [tags](#tags) or users
-4. Aggregated and grouped time bookings by projects or users
+4. Aggregated time bookings by projects or users
 5. Aggregated time bookings by [tags](#tags)

 #### Projects